Heron's Ghyll at Pitti Uomo

 There’s an unnerving moment when you cross from darkness into light, when the world turns its gaze towards you, and there’s nowhere left to hide…

 A knot of existential dread settled in my stomach in the days leading up to the fair, one I couldn’t shake.
-The desire to withdraw flickered in my thoughts, though the deeply rooted pragmatism of my upbringing could not abide forfeiting the deposit.
+I considered withdrawing, though the deeply rooted pragmatism of my upbringing could not abide forfeiting the deposit.
 Defeat I could live with—wasting money, not so much.

 Perhaps this unease stemmed from an inherent distaste for the transactional nature of selling—something I regard as a vulgar ritual in the temple of capitalism.
 Naturally, our clothes are exceptional; I know this because I make them.
 And yet, I find myself constantly bewildered by the fact that our website hasn’t buckled under the weight of customers eager to get their hands on a Heron’s Ghyll suit.
 I had assumed that quality spoke for itself, that great design required no fanfare.
 It seemed, however, that the world occasionally needed a gentle nudge...